Trevor Larnach Player Props: Twins vs. Royals

 Trevor Larnach At The Plate

-- Larnach has had at least one RBI in 44.0% of his games this year (11 of 25), with two or more RBI four times (16.0%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 40.7% of his games this year, Larnach has had at least one RBI.
+He's picked up more than one in 14.8% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.